jhj0517/UniteWiki/README.md

 - How to inject dependencies into an app using `Hilt`.

 ## PlayStore
 The app is available on the PlayStore.
-If you want to see how it works, you can download it here
+If you want to see how it works, you can check [here](https://play.google.com/store/apps/details?id=com.unitewikiapp.unitewiki&hl=ko&gl=US).